-Surveillance data is undertaken, including the use of standardised surveillance definitions, ethnicity data.
+Surveillance data is undertaken, including the use of standardised surveillance definitions, and ethnicity data.
 Infection incidents are collected and analysed for trends and the information used to identify opportunities for improvements.
 Benchmarking occurs.
-There had been four outbreak (one Norovirus, and three Covid-19) recorded and reported on since the last audit.
+There had been three outbreaks (Covid-19 and gastro-enteritis related) recorded and reported on since the last audit.